 Jean Jeffries, horn, holds a BA from Harvard College and a MA from University of Massachusetts, Amherst.
 In addition to her work at Mount Holyoke College, Jean is a horn instructor, Horn Ensemble coach, guest lecturer, and Alphorn Club advisor at Amherst College.

 Jean plays baroque and classical horn in early music performance with Connecticut Early Music Festival, Arcadia Players, Foundling and La Dona Musicale.
 She has also appeared with Handel and Haydn Society, ACRONYM, and in fringe performances at the Boston Early Music Festival.
 As a modern hornist, she performs regularly with Juno, Barrington Stage, Eclectic Arts Trio, Fanfare Brass, Ragtime Five, Valley Festival Brass and Tuesday Morning Music Club and is a active freelancer across the region.
 She is Co-Principal horn of Pioneer Valley Symphony.
-The pandemic interrupted Jean’s detour into rock ’n’ roll, cancelling the last few scheduled performances of The Collective’s Complete Tommy Album.
+The pandemic interrupted Jean’s detour into rock ’n’ roll, canceling the last few scheduled performances of The Collective’s Complete Tommy Album.
 Jean collaborates regularly with tenor Peter W. Shea in concerts of vocal chamber music.

 Jean has appeared as horn soloist in recent performances with Mount Holyoke Symphony Orchestra, Holyoke Civic Symphony, and Friends of Music at Guilford.
 Her haunting horn playing is featured on the sound track of the film, Here am I, Send Me, a documentary about civil rights activist, Jonathan Daniels.